Fighter Pilots' Revolt incident: Incident

-Along with their "Points for Discussion," Steinhoff claimed that Göring was also told by him that "Your Jagdwaffe is still in a position to relieve the country by putting at least a temporary halt to the bomb horror."This means that the reserve bomber units detailed for fighter operations must be placed under experienced Jagdwaffe officers, and we demand that all Me 262 jet aircraft be released immediately for fighter operations."
+Along with their "Points for Discussion," Steinhoff claimed that Göring was also told by him that "Your Jagdwaffe is still in a position to relieve the country by putting at least a temporary halt to the bomb horror.
+"This means that the reserve bomber units detailed for fighter operations must be placed under experienced Jagdwaffe officers, and we demand that all Me 262 jet aircraft be released immediately for fighter operations."
 Steinhoff goes on to recount Göring's reaction, "At this there was no holding Göring.
-His authoritarian nature had already had to swallow too much insubordination."
+His authoritarian nature had already had to swallow too much insubordination".

 According to Adam Makos, "Goering wanted to shoot Galland, Luetzow, and Steinhoff but needed time to assemble a case because each man was a national hero.
-Eager to move the mutineers from German soil, Goering banished Luetzow to a desk job in Italy with Roedel and Neumann.
+Eager to move the mutineers from German soil, Goering banished Luetzow to a desk job in Italy with Rödel and Neumann.
 He fired Trautloff and assigned him to run a flying school.
 To spite Steinhoff, Goering banned him from all airfields and contact with the other mutineers."

-Rather than lose Galland, Hitler ordered Göring to give Galland the opportunity to form his own elite unit (Jagdverband 44) flying the Messerschmitt Me 262.
+Rather than lose Galland, Hitler ordered Göring to give Galland the opportunity to form his own elite unit (Jagdverband 44) flying the Me 262.